 Glossy finish tiles feature a more dramatic effect on the bathroom.
 They tend to create an elegant, highly polished look and feel.
-This is why they are still very popular.
+This is why they are still popular.
 They are especially great for small bathrooms as they tend to reflect plenty of light and create the perception of a space that is larger than it seems.
 But because they need more maintenance work and are a slip hazard, glossy finish tiles are often used on walls or low-traffic bathroom floor areas.

 If you are looking for understated elegance with unspoken sophistication, go for matte finish tiles.
 They are also great if you want an earthy style in your bathroom.
 But if what you are looking for is something a bit more dramatic and attention-capturing, glossy finish tiles are right up your alley.

-Contemporary designs make big use of neutral colors and this remains the case for 2017 bathroom tile trends.
-Bright colors such as blue, red and yellow are not commonplace in the bathroom and will not start appearing anytime soon.
-Instead, homeowners are falling more in love with neutrals and especially nude neutrals such as grey, beige and creams.
+Contemporary designs make big use of neutral colors and this remains the case for 2020 bathroom tile trends.
+Bright colors such as blue, red and yellow are not commonplace in the bathroom and will not be the shining star anytime soon.
+Instead, homeowners are falling more in love with neutrals and especially nude neutrals such as grey and creams.
 Grey and beige have become super popular as complementary neutrals.
 So much so, that a new color has emerged by name and featured in product selections.
-Check out our design ideas to get inspiration for your project.
 So be on the lookout for: “Greige”.

-4. Subway Tiles with More Pizazz
+Trend #4: Subway Tiles with More Pizazz

-It is not just colors and patterns of tiles that are getting more interesting, manufacturers are also playing around with the shapes.
-2017 bathroom floor tile trends will vary from traditional rectangle to a variety of other geometric shapes.
-One particular shape that has become very popular in recent times is the hexagon.
-Hexagonal tiles are making their way into the bathroom especially on shower floors, where they create a uniquely different appearance.
+It is not just colors and patterns of tiles that are getting more diverse, manufacturers are also playing around with the shapes.
+2020 bathroom tile trends will vary from traditional rectangle to a variety of other geometric shapes.
+One particular shape that has made a resurgence in recent times is the hexagon.
+Hexagonal tiles are making their way back into the bathroom in all sizes, colors, and textures especially on shower floors, where they create a uniquely different appearance.

 Geometric tiles can be used on a large scale (all walls or entire flooring) to set the tone for the bathroom or they can be used on an accent wall to create a bold pivot from the rest of the bathroom.
 In small bathrooms, they help improve the perception of space especially when matched well with neutral colors.
 In large bathrooms, they form artful accents in places like the spa area or the makeup station.

-6. Stone Planks for Flooring
+Trend #6: Wood Planks for Flooring

-Marble is a high end material that is popular for its stunning luxurious beauty.
+Marble is a high-end material that is popular for its stunning luxurious beauty.
 Marble is a natural rock and each piece comes with its own unique coloring and style.
 The differences in veining and subtle color shading results in an appealing overall look.
-Despite its connection to palaces and mansions, marble has gradually made its way into our homes, particularly the bathrooms.
+Despite its connection to palaces and mansions; marble has gradually made its way into our homes, particularly the bathrooms.
 Thanks to Mother Nature, technology, and improved transportation; homeowners have access to a large variety of different color & patterned slabs to choose from.
-But like so many other areas of the house, we are seeing a return to soft color tones in 2017.
+But like so many other areas of the house, we are seeing a return to soft color tones in 2020.
 These neutral finishes allow the natural beauty of marble to shine through at its best and without any impediments.